tejashreemore/Breast-Cancer-Classification/README.md

 # Breast-Cancer-Classification
-This app is built on [The Breast Cancer Histopathological Image Classification (BreakHis)](https://web.inf.ufpr.br/vri/databases/breast-cancer-histopathological-database-breakhis/) database, composed of 9,109 microscopic images of breast tumor tissue.
+This app will be built on [The Breast Cancer Histopathological Image Classification (BreakHis)](https://web.inf.ufpr.br/vri/databases/breast-cancer-histopathological-database-breakhis/) database, composed of 9,109 microscopic images of breast tumor tissue.

 The following snippets are of breast malignant tumor:
 <p align="left">